ixpantia/dispenser/GCP.md

 ## Configuration

-You can define secrets in your `dispenser.vars` file.
+You can define secrets in your `dispenser.vars` file (or any `*.dispenser.vars` file).
 Instead of a plain string value, use a table to specify the secret source and details.

 ### Syntax